Alvia: Operational services

-Crash
+Crashes

-On 24 July 2013, the train driver of an Alvia 730 train traveling from Madrid to Ferrol, Galicia, took a curve well above the posted speed limit, and the train derailed near Santiago de Compostela killing 79 people and injuring more than 140.
+On 24 July 2013, the train driver of an Alvia 730 train traveling from Madrid to Ferrol, Galicia, took a curve well above the posted speed limit and the train derailed near Santiago de Compostela, killing 79 people and injuring more than 140.

+On 18 January 2026 an Alvia train crashed into a derailed train in Adamuz, killing 46 people.